 |---|

-When submitting duplicate requests with the same idempotency key, the server returns the originally created resource without creating duplicate data.
+When submitting with the same idempotency key, the server returns the originally created resource without generating duplicates.

 Webhook Notifications